Eagles boost run game, get Miami's Jay Ajayi for draft pick

 ”The running back, we never blocked the right guy,” Gase said. ”I don’t even know if we know who we’ve got.
 We’ve got to get that fixed.”

+”We weren’t going to bring anyone here that would disrupt team chemistry,” Roseman said. ”We feel very confident and comfortable about the player.”

 The Eagles (7-1) have the fifth-ranked run offense and have won six straight games.
-Coach Doug Pederson wasn’t sure the team needed any help.
+On Monday, coach Doug Pederson wasn’t sure the team needed any help.

-“It has to be the right fit,” Pederson said Monday.
-“It can’t just be anybody.
+”It has to be the right fit,” Pederson said before the trade. ”It can’t just be anybody.
 From my standpoint, you don’t want to disrupt the chemistry that is going on in the dressing room right now.
 Those guys are playing with a lot of confidence and they’re rallying around each other so it would have to be a pretty special fit to make it work.”

 Ajayi fits the ”special” category despite his inconsistent season.
 He had 122 yards rushing in Week 2 and 130 in Week 6.